-Apple Discontinues iPod Nano & iPod Shuffle Because It's The End Of An Era
+Apple Discontinued Our Favorite Childhood iPods And It's Sadly The End Of An Era

 I have some bad news for music lovers who grew up using Apple products: The iPod Nano and iPod Shuffle are discontinued, and it's officially the end of an era.
 Apparently, people started freaking out when they couldn't find the tiniest members of the iPod family on Apple's website, and that's when the rumor mill went to work.